777ate999/wopr-sr/README.md

 # wopr-sr
-End to end testing and quality assurance framework for the Revelation
+End to end testing and quality assurance framework for the Revelation.